Controllers

 end

-Including Controller by itself gives you a “base” controller — no CRUD actions are exposed, but you get:
+Including Controller by itself gives you a “base” controller; you get:

 To turn a controller into a full CRUD controller, set model (and optionally bulk):